Dumpster Rental for Roofing Dumpster Rentals

 • Move vehicles away from house

-• Use magnetic sweepers to collect stray nails
+• Use magnetic sweepers to collect stray nails after the project

 • Cover AC units and outdoor equipment